nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 Check the data!
 GIGO (Garbage-in, garbage-out):  It's crucial to ensure data quality before diving into visualization.
 Feeding flawed or irrelevant data will result in misleading visuals, hence the term "garbage in, garbage out."
 * Missing values?: Ensure that there aren't significant gaps in your dataset that might skew results.
 Tools and techniques for data imputation can help address this.
+* Data Imputation : Data Imputation refers to the procedure of using alternate values in place of missing data.
+It is also referred to as unit imputation.
+    * Missing information can produce a significant degree of bias that makes analyzing and processing data more difficult and reduces the efficiency.
+ * Importance of data imputation : Distorts datasets : Large number of missing data can lead to anomalies in the variable distribution,which can change the relative importance of different categories in the dataset.
+     * Impacts the final model : Missing data leads to the bias in the dataset, which could affect the final model analysis.
+     * Difficult to work with majority machine learning libraries : When utilizing machine learning libraries, mistakes may occur because there is no automatic handling of the missing data.
+* Data Imputation Techniques : There are different data imputation technique some if the technique are :
+    * K Nearest Neighbour : The objective is to find K nearest examples in the data where the value in the relevant feature is not absent and then substitute the value of the feature that occurs most frequently in the group.
+    * Missing Value Prediction : Using a machine learning module to determine the final imputation value for charactersitic based on other features.
+The model is trained using the values in the remaining columns, and the rows in feature without missing values.
+    * Most Frequent Value : In this method the most frequent column is used to replace the missing values.
 * Data types : Understanding the nature of your data is pivotal.
     * Categorical, Nominal, Ordinal: Classifications without a particular order or with a hierarchy.
     * Numeric: Quantifiable data that can be measured.